robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 Some operations require several different pages to be overwritten.
 If the database crashes after only some pages have been written, you end up with a corrupted index (there may be orphan pages, who don't have any parents).

 To make the db more resilient to crashes, it's common for B-tree implementations to include an additional data structure on disk: A write-ahead log (WAL, alkso known as a redo log).
 It's an append-only file to which every B-tree modification must be written before it can be applied to the pages of the tree itself.
 When the database comes back up after a crash, this log is used to restore the B-tree back to a consistent state.

+### Other Indexing Structures
+It is very common to have secondary indexes.
+In relational databases, you can create several secondary indexes on the same table using `CREATE INDEX` command.
+They are often crucial for performing joins efficiently.

+### Storing Values Within the Index